wiremoons/ada-sublime-syntax/README.md

 Now when viewing an Ada language source code file, syntax highlighting should be supported.

+### Windows 10

+1. With `bat.exe` installed run the command: `bat --config-dir`.
+This location is the `bat.exe` config directory location.
+2. Change to the `bat.exe` config directory (as above) and make a new directory called: `syntaxes`.
+3. Save a copy of the `Ada.sublime-syntax` from this repo into the newly created `syntaxes` directory.
+4. Run the following `bat.exe` command: `bat.exe cache --build`
+5. Check Ada is now included in the list when running: `bat --list-languages`

+Just for clarity - on my Windows 10 computer with a username of *simon* the full path of the required `syntaxes` directory is: `C:\Users\simon\AppData\Roaming\bat\syntaxes\` and this is where the a copy of the `Ada.sublime-syntax` file from this repo should be saved.
+The username (ie `simon`) will be diffrent of course for your computer!
+Then run the
+command: `bat cache --build` to complete the process.

+Now when viewing an Ada language source code file, syntax highlighting should be supported.

 More complete instructions on using and adding a new syntax files with `bat` are included in the [Bat Readme document](https://github.com/sharkdp/bat#adding-new-syntaxes--language-definitions).